drone/docs/content/runner/vm/installation.md

 The VM runner is in the Release Candidate phase.
 </div>

-This article explains how to install the runner on Linux.
+This article explains how to install the VM runner on Linux.
 The VM runner is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone-runner-aws).

 ## Drivers